 Consider this example.
 One of our Lab Coaches, Stephanie, once sat in a meeting with a group of law firm partners discussing and debating which health insurance they should offer the team in the coming year.
 Lawyers trained to issue-spot, debate, and argue had a field day.
 Everyone wanted their opinion heard and needed to weigh in.
 It was miserable.
 And completely unnecessary.

 We’re not saying that getting key stakeholders to weigh in on some decisions is not valuable—it can be.
 But ultimately, one person needs to own the decision.

 Management by consensus is inefficient.
 There is no reason a group of people needs to all agree on most business decisions.
 It’s slow.
 Committees are notorious for being slow to decide and act.
 Trying to get two or more busy lawyers together to decide can take time.
 Delayed decisions can cause lost opportunities.
 Finally, management by consensus allows your firm to play it safe.
 Big, bold decisions often require a leader willing to put the flag in the ground and make big (sometimes scary) decisions.
 It is unlikely that these types of decisions will come out of a partnership committee since they promote compromise by their very nature.

 Now, imagine a firm where everyone knows exactly what they are accountable for.
 They understand their role and their decision-making authority.
-In this scenario, if you are the partner in charge of marketing and an issue pops up, you feel empowered to decide, pull levers, and try to fix things as soon as possible.
-It also means that because you know you are accountable to your partners for this area, you will watch this part of the company more closely.
-You’re going to set up systems to spot issues before they become problems.
+If you are the partner in charge of marketing and an issue pops up, you feel empowered to decide, pull levers, and try to fix things as soon as possible.
+Because you know you are accountable to your partners for this area, you will watch this part of the company more closely.
+You’ll set up systems to spot issues before they become problems.
 You’re going to “own” your role.